JacobPayne04/RideSafe-FrontEnd/Frontend/client/Outline.md

 ### Chunk 2.5  create driver onboarding ###

- - []  make driver manual on boarding to be bale to drive and be accepted. set up stripe account.
+ - [ ]  make driver manual on boarding to be able to drive and be accepted. and set up stripe account. -🛑TODO#🛑
+  - [ ] SPECIFIC* style main website
+  - [ ] clean up and refactoring - clean up all comments and unsed commented code nad naming convenetions.
 ---

 ### Chunk 3: Security & Authentication (4 hrs)